ndrakos/blog/_posts/2020-09-14-Galaxy_Clustering_Lightcone.md

 I should double check all the input parameters, and also figure out how to put error bars on these.
 I also want to check the lowredshift results against SDSS measurements.

+Also, I think the trend is opposite to what it should be in redshift...